Talia al Ghul: LexCorp

 The Talia character was written to begin a new phase of her life near the turn of the century.
 Talia, disillusioned with her father and his plans and using the name Talia Head for herself, leaves him to run LexCorp as its new CEO when Lex Luthor becomes President of the United States.
 Although she seemingly supports Luthor, she secretly works to undermine him, anonymously leaking news of his underhanded dealings to Superman.
-In Superman/Batman #6 (March 2004), when the time comes for Luthor's downfall, she sells all of LexCorp's assets to the Wayne Foundation, leaving Luthor penniless and his crimes exposed to all.
+Following Luthor's downfall, Talia sells all of LexCorp's assets to the Wayne Foundation, leaving Luthor penniless and his crimes exposed.

 Death and the Maidens

 In Batman: Death and the Maidens (2003) written by Greg Rucka, it is revealed that Ra's al Ghul met a woman by whom he had a daughter named Nyssa during his travels in Russia in the 20th century.
 Ra's abandons Nyssa at a crucial time: she is tortured, her entire family is killed in a concentration camp during the Holocaust, and she is rendered sterile when Nazi doctors pour acid into her uterus.
 Seeking vengeance, Nyssa plans to use her considerable wealth and resources to kill Ra's by befriending, kidnapping, and brainwashing Talia, turning her into a weapon to kill their father.
 To this end, she captures Talia and kills and resurrects her in rapid succession in a Lazarus Pit, leaving Talia virtually broken from the trauma of dying again and again in so short a time as Nyssa asks Talia why her father is 'letting' this happen to her.
-Rendered apathetic by her time in the camp, unable to feel anything, Nyssa also plans to assassinate Superman with Kryptonite bullets she stole from the Batcave, hoping that, by uniting the world in one moment of tragedy, she would manage to rouse herself once more.
+Rendered apathetic by her time in the camp, unable to feel anything, Nyssa also plans to assassinate Superman with kryptonite bullets she stole from the Batcave, hoping that, by uniting the world in one moment of tragedy, she would manage to rouse herself once more.

 While Batman is successful in preventing the assassination of Superman, he is unable to stop Nyssa from killing Ra's.
 This, in turn, is actually part of a greater plan concocted by Ra's, who wants to ensure that his daughters would accept their destinies as his heirs and take up his genocidal campaign.
 Realizing and accepting this, Nyssa and Talia become the heads of The Demon, with Talia disavowing her love for Bruce Wayne as another result of her torture at Nyssa's hands (both sisters then consider Batman to be their enemy).
 Talia from then on became more often Batman's enemy than an ally.

 The Society

-In Countdown to Infinite Crisis, it is revealed that Talia is one of the core members of the Secret Society of Super Villains (the others were Lex Luthor (secretly Alexander Luthor Jr. in disguise), Black Adam, Doctor Psycho, Deathstroke, and Calculator).
+In Countdown to Infinite Crisis, it is revealed that Talia is one of the core members of the Secret Society of Super Villains.
 This is revealed to be part of one of half-sister Nyssa's plans to take over the planet and bring about world peace and equality.
-After Nyssa is killed by Batgirl Cassandra Cain, Talia assumes leadership of the League.
+After Nyssa is killed by Cassandra Cain, Talia assumes leadership of the League.